microsoft/OpenHack/byos/app-modernization-no-sql/deployment.md

 ## Deployment Instructions

 For deployment, you will run a powershell script that executes an ARM template to setup the appropriate Resource Group for each team.
-You will then manually add team members as owwers to the resource group.
+You will then manually add team members as owners to the resource group.

 1. Open a **PowerShell ISE** window, run the following command, if prompted, click **Yes to All**: